chaos-mesh/website/versioned_docs/version-2.6.7/simulate-kernel-chaos-on-kubernetes.md

         -> should_failslab
     ```

     You can also use the function parameters as filtering rules to inject more fine-grained faults.
 Refer to [call chain and predicate examples](https://github.com/chaos-mesh/bpfki/tree/develop/examples) for more information.
-If no call chain is specified, keep the `callchain` field empty, indicating that faults will be injected to any path on which slab alloc is called (for example, kmallo).
+If no call chain is specified, keep the `callchain` field empty, indicating that faults will be injected on any path where slab allocation is called (for example, kmalloc).

     The call chain type is a frame array, consisting of the following three parts:

     - **funcname**, which can be found from the kernel source code or from `/proc/kallsyms`, such as `ext4_mount`.
     - **parameters**, which is used for filtering.
 If you want to inject a slab error on the `d_alloc_parallel(struct dentry *parent, const struct qstr *name)` with a special name `bananas` path, you need to set the `parameters` to `struct dentry *parent, const struct qstr *name`.
 Otherwise, omit this configuration.
     - **predicate**, which is used to access the parameters of the frame array.
-Taking **parameters** as an example, you can set it to `STRNCMP(name->name, "bananas", 8)` to control the path of fault injection, or you can leave it empty for all call paths that execute `d_allo_parallel` receive the slab fault injection.
+Taking **parameters** as an example, you can set it to `STRNCMP(name->name, "bananas", 8)` to control the path of fault injection, or you can leave it empty so that all call paths that execute `d_alloc_parallel` receive the slab fault injection.

   - **headers** specifies the kernel header file you need.
 For example, "linux/mmzone.h" and "linux/blkdev.h".
   - **probability** specifies the probability of faults.
 If you want the probability of 1%, set to '1'.